Ryan Marcus, assistant professor at the University of Pennsylvania. Using machine learning to build the next generation of data systems.

 Here, varies from zero to one.
 While these polynomials come from a fairly large experimental study, Meraj et al. argue that the variation from a straight line introduced by these polynomials isn’t sufficient to produce a “hand-drawn” look.

 So, in addition to this polynomial, Meraj et al. add random deviations at various points along the curve given by the polynomials.
 To do this, primary control points are placed every steps along the curve.
-At the midpoint of each line segment that is created, a secondary control point is added, and random noise is added to this third control point.
+At the midpoint of each line segment that is created, a secondary control point is added, and random noise is added to this second control point.
 The variable is set based on the total length of the line (longer lines get more control points).

 In the example above, the black squares represent the primary control points and the red squares represent the secondary (noise) control points.
 The final line is drawn by fitting a quadratic spline between each set of three points.
 Note that the control points are denser around the edges of the line (humans make more mistakes when starting and stopping) than in the middle.